Sport in Milton Keynes: Running

-The "Milton Keynes Festival of RunningW is held in March every year, attract thousands of runners onto the streets of Milton Keynes.
+The "Milton Keynes Festival of Running" is held in March every year, attract thousands of runners onto the streets of Milton Keynes.
 The Milton Keynes Marathon is held annually, as are a number of other running events throughout the year, such as the South of England Road Relays, the Wolverton 5 and the Milton Keynes 10k race, organised by Marshall Milton Keynes AC.
 Events such as The Color Run or the Race for Life are also held frequently.

 Badminton

 With the National Badminton Centre located in Loughton just across the A5 from Central Milton Keynes, badminton is an important sport locally.
-A number of clubs are based at the Centre, and there are also open sessions during the week.
+A number of clubs are based at the centre, and there are also open sessions during the week.
 Badminton clubs also meet at other centres such as Stantonbury and Shenley.

 Baseball

 Founded in 1986, Milton Keynes Baseball Club (Milton Keynes Bucks) is one of the oldest baseball club in the UK.
 Single-A National champions in 2010 and Triple-A Midlands Division champions in 2013.
 In 2022, the club is fielding 3 teams in the BBF (British Baseball Federation) Triple-A league and in the East of England Baseball League Double-A and Single-A divisions.
 Their ballpark is located in Woughton on the Green.